 SAP Extended Warehouse Management offers an integrated mobile solution for SAP loading control within the RF framework.
 This solution supports the loading of handling units (= packages) onto the transport units by scanning barcodes.
 The sequence of loading can be specified from the route determination of the SAP TRM or SAP LE-TRA modules or left to the shipper’s discretion.

 The application ensures that no handling units are forgotten or loaded onto the wrong transport unit.
 However, documentation of load securing is not supported by the standard solution.

 Add-ons of the Flexus AG

-By digitalising the loading process, companies can optimise their processes in several ways.
+By digitalising the loading process with SAP, companies can optimise their processes in several ways.
 SAP EWM offers the perfect platform for this.
-For simple loading processes via handhelds, SAP already offers ready-made mobile solutions as standard.
+For simple SAP loading processes via handhelds, SAP already offers ready-made mobile solutions as standard.
 For improved usability, documentation of load securing and device-independent use, ready-made add-ons from Flexus AG can be implemented, which are continuously being innovatively developed.